Elevenlabs AudioNative Player

 Table of contents

-When visiting websites, we often come across various advertising banners prepared by marketing agencies They contain animations, graphics and text boxes to encourage us to visit a particular site or buy a particular product.
-These ads are part of display campaigns – their main purpose is to display attractive content to specific audiences.
-In this article we will focus on the types of ads in display campaigns.
-A detailed specification of a display campaign, its advantages and settings can be found in one of the previous articles.
+When visiting websites, we often see various advertising banners from marketing agencies.
+They contain animations, graphics, and text boxes to encourage us to visit a particular site or buy a particular product.
+These ads are part of display campaigns, and their main purpose is to display attractive content to specific audiences.
+In this article, we will focus on the types of ads in display campaigns.
+A detailed specification of a display campaign and its advantages and settings can be found in one of the previous articles.

 display ads in google ads